YvosOnTheHub/LabNetApp/Kubernetes_v6/Scenarios/Scenario25/README.md

 Here is how we will control storage classes access:
 - ConfigMaps (_storage-classes-prod_ & _storage-classes-test_) are created with a list of allowed storage classes
 - An annotation _allowedStorageClasses_ is set in namespaces pointing to the configMap listing namespaces that can be used for PVC
-- A new ClusterPolicy is created that dynamically allows or denies inconming PVC requests
+- A new ClusterPolicy is created that dynamically allows or denies incoming PVC requests

+Note that since there is already a policy avoiding PVC creation in the default namespace, a pre-condition is added to apply this new policy to all namespaces except the default one.

 Let's start with the configMaps:
 ```bash